 The Gaffey Street Community Garden in San Pedro was founded more than 40 years ago on a 4-acre site owned by the Los Angeles City Bureau of Sanitation, one mile west of the port of San Pedro and alongside the 110 freeway.
 There are 200 families working 15’ x 15’ plots to grow healthy food in the garden.
 Los Angeles Community Garden Council is working to revitalize this garden and we have hired a consultant community organizer to work with the gardeners to organize an effective volunteer management team and regular gardener meetings.

 Solano Educational Center

 The Solano Canyon Community Garden is visible from the 110 freeway, just north of downtown Los Angeles.
 It comprises the Lavender Hill Farm, an orchard, and a garden with 50 traditional family plots.
-We plan to construct an open-air amphitheater in the garden in 2016 to provide seating for approximately 25 students from a local school to attend gardening classes.
+Since 2016, we have opened our open-air amphitheater in the garden to provide seating for approximately 25 students from a local school to attend gardening classes.
 In the meantime, join us every 3rd Saturday of the month for our year-long series dedicated to gardening through the seasons!
 Check out Events page for the next workshop!

 Stanford-Avalon Community Garden

 Opened in 2006, Stanford-Avalon Community Garden in the Watts area of South Los Angeles is LA Community Garden Council’s largest partner garden with 180 30’x30’ plots.
 Many of the gardeners are first-generation immigrants to the US who rely on the produce for their families’ livelihood.
 The garden runs under LA Department of Water and Power lines for seven city blocks from 109th Street to 116th Street.